awsdocs/amazon-sumerian-user-guide/doc-source/editor-tools.md

 The **Documents** panel lists the text assets in your seen\.
 Click on one to open it in a tab\.
 To rename an asset, highlight it and click the pencil icon\.

 When you open a script, the **External Resources** panel appears\.
 You can use this panel to import libraries that your script depends on from the Internet\.
-See  for more information\.
+See [External Dependencies](scripting-dependencies.md) for more information\.

 ## State Machine Editor<a name="editor-tools-statemachine"></a>